nye-duo/Duo-DSpace/UPGRADE.md

 For reasons that are not clear, DSpace refuses to serve FS metadata back to StudentWeb due to a permissions restriction unless the StudentWeb user is an administrator account.

+## Policy Migration

+After the new code has been deployed, the following script must be run once, to migrate all the old bundles to the new bundles, and to apply the new policy pattern.
+This is applied to all items in the repository:

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.PolicyMigration -e [admin account email]